A Probabilistic Approach to The Perfect Sum Problem: Abstract

 \section{Abstract}

 The subset sum problem is known to be an NP-hard problem in the field of computer science with the fastest known approach having a run-time complexity of $O(2^{0.3113n})$.
 A modified version of this problem is known as the perfect sum problem and extends the subset sum idea further.
 This extension results in additional complexity, making it difficult to compute for a large input.
 In this paper, I propose a probabilistic approach which approximates the solution to the perfect sum problem by approximating the distribution of potential sums.
 Since this problem is an extension of the subset sum, our approximation also grants some probabilistic insight into the solution for the subset sum problem.
 We harness distributional approximations to model the number of subsets which sum to a certain size.
 These distributional approximations are formulated in two ways: using bounds to justify normal approximation, and approximating the empirical distribution via density estimation.
 These approximations can be computed in $O(n)$ complexity, and can increase in accuracy with the size of the input data making it useful for large-scale combinatorial problems.
-Code is available at \url{https://github.com/KristofPusztai/PerfectSum}.
+Code is available at \url{https://github.com/KristofPusztai/PerfectSum}. \paragraph{keywords:} Subset Sum Problem, Perfect Sum Problem, Probability Theory, Central Limit Theorem, Combinatorics, Finite Sample Estimation.